Bias can be conscious or unconscious. The materials and events on this webpage help outline what bias is, the effects of bias, and how to combat it.

 Social psychologists have addressed stereotyping, prejudice, and discrimination for nearly a century.
 Everyday prejudices ﬁrst seemed to lodge in abnormal personalities, pathological bigots who were exceptional (“bad apples”), but Freudian explanations proved inadequate.
 Purely cognitive explanations took their place, arguing that bias inevitably results from normal processes of categorization and association, often automatic.
 But this so-called cognitive miser account denies the role of intent, which does

-This document is a list of tips on managing bias and relevant literature.
+This document is a list of tips on managing bias in reading and writing evaluations.

 Dr. Marlene Zuk, gave a presentation and lead a discussion about bias in the evaluation of scholarship and its impact on the representation of women in science and engineering.